Chapter 7 Statistical Inference in R

 Steps in Hypothesis Testing

-3. Calculate a \(p\)-value (denoted by \(p\)) from the statistic and its distribution.
-For example, if the die is unbiased, what is the probability that we observe the sample mean to be larger than \(5\) after rolling it \(100\) times?
+For example, if the die is unbiased, what is the probability that the sample mean exceeds \(5\) after rolling it \(100\) times?

 Remark

-• In real applications, how small is small depends on the problems.
+• In real applications, what counts as “small” depends on the context and consequences of errors.

 7.2.3 Type I error and Type II error